Frequently Asked Questions for Currently Enrolled Students

 Online courses are being offered in two formats: fully online and synchronous online.
 Fully online courses do not have required meeting times.
 These courses are conducted entirely online through Canvas, the College’s online learning management system.
 Synchronous online courses have some required meeting times, meaning the class will have specific days and times when you will meet online.
 Methods for these virtual meetings include video conferencing (Zoom), live chats and live-streaming lectures.
 These courses will also be offered online through Canvas, the College’s online learning management system.

-Should I register now for Spring 2021 courses?
+Can I register now for Summer 2021 courses?

-Registering early is always a good idea.
-You do have the option to change your schedule, should it be necessary.
+Yes, summer registration is open.
+The early summer terms begins May 17 and the late summer term begins July 13.
 Current students in good academic standing are encouraged to seek advisement from Academic Advising.
 Students on academic probation must contact Counseling.
 Should you encounter difficulties with registration, contact the Office of Student Records and Registration at .
 Refer to the Enrollment Guide and information included on this Virtual Student Resource Center page for more information.